openreview/openreview-matcher/README.md

 '/matcher/match.py' contains the task function compute_match which runs the match solver in a thread

-'/matcher/solver.py' Defines the Solver class which wraps the min cost flow_solver
+'/matcher/assignment_graph/AssignmentGraph.py' Defines a class which wraps the algorithm/library for solving the assignment problem.

 **Configuration of the app**